jaegertracing/jaeger-ui/packages/jaeger-ui/src/utils/tracking/README.md

 Implementing the above from scratch would require substantial effort.
 Meanwhile, Raven.js is well tested.

 ### Steps to Verify the gaID Integration

-1.  **Setup**
+Setup:

-Ensure you have the repository cloned and all dependencies installed.
-Run the following command in the terminal:
+- Ensure you have the repository cloned and all dependencies installed.
+Run the following command in the terminal
-`yarn install`
+  - `npm install`

-2.  **Start the Local Development Server**
+- Start the local development server

-`yarn start`
+  - `npm start`
-   This will open the application in your default browser.
+  This will open the application in your default browser

-3.  **Steps to Put gaID**
+Steps to put gaID:

 - Place the GA Measurement ID in `default-config.tsx`.

 - Verify navigation events using **TagHound**.
 Screenshots of the events being tracked are attached.

 -  **Note**: Ensure GTM tracking is enabled in **TagHound**, otherwise the Google tags will not be tracked.

 - This test works in the local environment, but data logs may not appear in Google Analytics.
 This is likely because the GA dashboard doesn’t collect data from `localhost`.